 Onions: I use red onion, as I do for most of my Pakistani and Indian recipes.

-Spices: kashmiri lal mirch powder (it’s not high in spice, but lends a beautiful color to the recipe), turmeric powder, coriander powder, cumin powder, and salt…finish off the curry with a little bit of garam masala powder!
+Spices: kashmiri lal mirch powder (it's not spicy, but lends a beautiful color to the recipe), turmeric powder, coriander powder, cumin powder, and salt...finish off the curry with a little bit of garam masala powder!